seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Too long a pause for that which you find there.

 **ARRAGON**
-What’s here? the portrait of a blinking idiot,
+What's here? the portrait of a blinking idiot,
 Presenting me a schedule!
 I will read it.
 How much unlike art thou to Portia!
 How much unlike my hopes and my deservings!
-‘Who chooseth me shall have as much as he deserves.’
+'Who chooseth me shall have as much as he deserves.'
-Did I deserve no more than a fool’s head?
+Did I deserve no more than a fool's head?
 Is that my prize? are my deserts no better?

 **PORTIA**